Kristina01111000/Drws_site/README.md

 5/4
-- Add some comments in every group so they have people to talk to / do't feel wierd as the first commenter
-- 	use krist acct, see if i can change the name
-- 	use w's account also, cna just have some comments responding to other comments

 - See if we can move people to a different campaign in constant contact, easily based on when they joined, like 2 weeks then move them to a different campaigns
 - Make a new account and see how it works, all the emails, before he hands out the list of emails
-- rethink the welcome email that gets sent when they sign up for the site, add links? can it be formatted?
-	- make comments on the lesson chats with it also
-	- try to get 3 users to do the comments so its not just one
-- add titles of lessons to the course chats and come up with a converstion starter (two needed)
-- check on all of the course chats, does he still want them? or should we puch people towards the groups? ->> keeping both the course chats and the groups, put comments in both

--Change the chat titles to share your thoughts on lesson __ -Make a link to 4 element yoga on the sites wherever it is mentioned (just make it hot)
+- add titles of lessons to the course chats and come up with a converstion starter (two needed) -Change the chat titles to share your thoughts on lesson __ -Make a link to 4 element yoga on the sites wherever it is mentioned (just make it hot)
 - hide the lessons that don't have content yet

 buy a chromebook for the trip

-Lesson 1 Intro

-Lesson 2 sturdier

-- Will walking actually make our bones stronger? or was that a metaphorical stronger?
-Then a response from dr w

 Lesson 5 nutrition 2